alexcasalboni/ssm-cache-python/README.md

 ### AWS Secrets Manager Integration

-You can read Secrets Manager secrets transparently by using the `SecretsManagerParameter` class, which comes with the same interface of `SSMParameter` and performs some additional prefixing and validation.
+You can read [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) secrets transparently by using the `SecretsManagerParameter` class, which comes with the same interface of `SSMParameter` and performs some additional prefixing and validation.

 ```python
 from ssm_cache import SecretsManagerParameter